monadosquito/runner/README.md

 - Add not `defaultTrack` ones into the `Core.Script.Track.tracks` list as tuples of their names and themselves.

+## Notes

+- A current difficulty level set within a particular track overwrites starting one there.

 ## Hints

 - Create tracks under the `Core.Script.Track` module.